Embody

 2. Henry Meds: Cheapest fully-bundled compounded

-Henry Meds runs a flat $297/month all-in pricing model for compounded semaglutide or tirzepatide.
+Henry Meds runs a flat $297/month all-in pricing model for compounded semaglutide or tirzepatide, which makes it the simplest online GLP-1 program to budget for.
 That includes the prescribing visit, the medication, the syringes, and shipping.
 There's no separate medication invoice on top of the membership.

 What you actually pay: $297/month flat.
 No surprises, no add-ons.